sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/66_Responses.md

 ### 4. Convenience functions
 1. Redirect - `res.redirect([statusCode=302], "my_absolute_or_relative_location")`.
 2. Set the content-type header - `res.type("content_type_value")`.
-If "/" is absent in the argument, for example "html", it'll set the type correctly (i.e. "text/html").
+Partial arguments are fine - i.e. if "/" is absent in the argument, for example "html", it'll set the type correctly (i.e. "text/html"), else will set it to same as passed argument.

 ## Examples and nuances